Failed (2016)

 Lifetime Cost

-Here we estimate the 10-year lifetime cost of ownership for this type of pulse oximeter (Caution: we make many assumptions!).
-Click the settings button below to see the formula and adjust this assumptions to your local data.
+Here we estimate the 10-year lifetime cost of ownership for this type of pulse oximeter (Caution: We make many assumptions!).
+Click the settings button next to the cost to see the formula and adjust these assumptions to your local data.

 760.00